daniyar15/chamfer-distance-tensorflow/README.md

 ## The Solution

 This package bypasses these limitations by using a custom CUDA kernel to compute minimum distances and their corresponding indices.
-By optimizing the calculation at the kernel level, we avoid the massive memory overhead of explicit distance matrices.
 ### Installation & Usage

 1) Compile the kernels: Run the provided compilation script: